yosbelms/cor/docs/documentation.md

 ## The CRL (Cor Runtime Library)

-The CRL is a small (~3Kb) library which makes possible to take advantage of features such as *for/in statements, inheritance, type assertions, among others*.
+The CRL is a small (~13Kb unminified and uncompressed) library which makes possible to take advantage of features such as *for/in statements, inheritance, type assertions, among others*.
 Without the CRL, the javascript code obtained as the result of compilation could be repetitive and bigger in consequence, that's one of the reasons that CRL exits, to provide a small set of features that will be internally used by the javascript resulting code.